Sublinear Bilipschitz Equivalence and the Quasiisometric Classification of Solvable Lie Groups: Introduction

-The precise definitions for the following theorem will be given in Section~\ref{sec: product theorem}.
-Key examples of spaces of coarse type I are simply connected Riemannian manifolds with sectional curvature bounded above by a negative constant; examples of spaces of coarse type II are irreducible Riemannian symmetric spaces of noncompact type and of higher rank.
+We refer to Section~\ref{sec: product theorem} for the definitions of certain terms in the statement below.
+Key examples of metric spaces of coarse type I are simply connected Riemannian manifolds with sectional curvature bounded above by a negative constant; examples of spaces of coarse type II are irreducible Riemannian symmetric spaces of noncompact type and high rank.